measmeas1/Employee_w_JDBC/README.md

 Welcome To Employees management with Java connect to Database.

-Open IntelliJ, ccreate new project and choose Maven for project.
+Open IntelliJ, create new project and choose Maven for project.

 Set up pom.xml file
 ```